With the recent release of version 20.6.0, Node.js now has built-in support for

 There is more work to be done, and some of these features may be added.
 You can follow the discussion on GitHub here.

-As of the 20.6.0 release, the documentation says, “If the same variable is defined in the environment and in the file, the value from the environment takes precedence.”
+In the 20.6.0 release, the documentation says, “If the same variable is defined in the environment and in the file, the value from the environment takes precedence.”
 This is the way that all dotenv packages work by default.
 However, that is not currently true of Node.js’s implementation and variables in the

 .env file will override the environment.
-I have an open pull request to correct this.

 Benefits to Node.js’s implementation